Gaussian free field and conformal field theory: Distributional fields

 \section{Distributional fields}

 \SS Some important Fock space fields admit a much stronger, more analytical interpretation.
 We say that a Fock space field is \emph{distributional} if it can be represented by a linear map $f\mapsto X(f)$ from a space of test functions to the space $L^2(\Omega,\P)$ of random variables on some probability space; the Gaussian free field and its derivatives are the simplest examples.
 This is the kind of fields studied in axiomatic (Euclidean) field theory; distributional fields also play an important role in analysis and probability theory.
-Assuming that random variables have all moments, we require
+For any test functions with disjoint supports, assuming that $X(f_1)\cdots X(f_n)$ is in $L^1,$ we require

-for any test functions with disjoint supports.
-Note that $\E$ has different meanings in this formula; $\E$ in the left-hand side is the expectation of random variables and $\E$ in the right-hand side means the correlation function, see \eqref{eq: correlation}.
+As we explained before, $\E$ has different meanings in this formula; $\E$ in the left-hand side is the expectation of random variables and $\E$ in the right-hand side means the correlation function, see \eqref{eq: correlation}.

 \ms Let us show that Wick's powers $\Phi^{\odot n}$ and exponentials $e^{\odot \alpha\Phi}$ with $|\alpha|<1$ exist as distributional fields